 Healthy Peanut Butter Oatmeal Cookies! …With chocolate chips 🙂 These cookies happen to be oil-free, dairy-free and gluten-free – no flour used, just oats!
 They’re also lightly sweetened with applesauce and honey.
-Simple and delicious, plus healthy enough for breakfast.

 Last weekend I was hanging out in the PNW (pacific northwest) with one of my oldest friends, known as Pal, here on the blog.
 We made some amazing cookies together from Sally’s new cookbook, Sally’s Cookie Addiction.
 We briefly chatted about how great it is to be in a place where there is no worrying about whether or not certain foods are “healthy” or “unhealthy”.
 Food can just be food.
 Which was not always the case, and you can read more about that here if you’d like.